Sustaining Practice Programme

 Programme Fee: £2000

-Application Deadline: 26 June 2026
+Application Deadline: 24 June 2026

-Programme Start Date:22 September 2026
+Programme Start Date: 22 September 2026

-Email Us or Book a Video Call
+Email us or book a Video Call

 If you have any questions about the programme, don’t hesitate to get in touch.
 You can email us directly or arrange a video call with the Programme Leader, Gideon Vass.